Sunnat911/Learn_Solo_Project/README.md

 # Learn_Solo_Project

-This project written on Java(SPRING_BOOT_Rest_API)
+This is project clone website Sololearn.com

-Test for project from POSTMAN on this link  https://www.getpostman.com/collections/f3d550652fad492b051e
+This is project written on Java(SPRING_BOOT_Rest_API)

-This project clone website Sololearn.com
+A test for a project from POSTMAN on this link  https://www.getpostman.com/collections/f3d550652fad492b051e

-if you have any questions, please write by telegram S_Kodirov I will be happy to answer))!!!!
+if you have any questions, please write by telegram @S_Kodirov I will be happy to answer))!!!!